JohnstonJ/dv-toolbox/README.md

 Most common tasks:

 - `just`: List all available recipes.
+- `just base-deps`: Install C++ packages and binary tools.
+Must be manually run before other recipes below, with the exception of `just check`.
 - `just check`: Run all checks and build all packages with the debug profile.
 - `just test`: Test all packages.
 - `just doc`: Build crate documentation.